bitovi/academy/src/angular/15-directive/15-directive.md

 # Components Directives

-In this training, we previously talked about [learn-angular/creating-components].
+In this training, we previously talked about [learn-angular/creating-components Components].
 Components are a type of Directive.
 Components use the `@Component` decorator function along with a template, style, and other logic needed for the view.
-This was discussed in detail [learn-angular/creating-components#p2-what-you-need-to-know, here].
+This was previously discussed in detail [learn-angular/creating-components#p2-what-you-need-to-know here].
 The official <a href="https://angular.io/guide/built-in-directives#:~:text=Components%E2%80%94-,directives,-with%20a%20template" target="\_blank">Angular documentation</a> has more information on this as well.

 # Attribute Directives